NikhilMukraj/spiking-neural-networks/README.md

   - Firing rate of neurons increase over time signal should become more unstable over time and starts to not represent the same signal
   - To also model forgetting, increasing amounts of noise can be added to working memory model over time
 - When done with cue models, move to [liquid state machines](https://medium.com/@noraveshfarshad/reservoir-computing-model-of-prefrontal-cortex-4cf0629a8eff#:~:text=In%20a%20reservoir%20computing%20model,as%20visual%20or%20auditory%20cues.) (also accessible [here](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006624))
+  - Recurrent connections in reservoir compute act as working memory that stores information through recurrent connections that may slowly degrade over time, target is slowing the degradation in order to improve memory recall
   - Decoding unit acts as readout
   - Can check accuracy of liquid state machine or stability of answer over time, similar to simple reccurent model
 - When done modeling memory, attempt general classification tasks with liquid state machines